EpistasisLab/tpot/docs_sources/api.md

 <li>Python dictionary, TPOT will use your custom configuration,</li>
 <li>string 'TPOT light', TPOT will use a built-in configuration with only fast models and preprocessors, or</li>
 <li>string 'TPOT MDR', TPOT will use a built-in configuration specialized for genomic studies, or</li>
-<li>None, TPOT will use the default TPOTClassifier configuration.</li>
+<li>None, TPOT will use the default TPOTRegressor configuration.</li>
 </ul>
 See the <a href="/using/#built-in-tpot-configurations">built-in configurations</a> section for the list of configurations included with TPOT, and the <a href="/using/#customizing-tpots-operators-and-parameters">custom configuration</a> section for more information and examples of how to create your own TPOT configurations.
 </blockquote>